Sport in Morocco

 Sports in Morocco refers to the sports played in the Kingdom of Morocco.
 As of 2007, Moroccan society participated in many sports, including handball, football, golf, tennis, basketball, and athletics.
-Hicham El Guerrouj, a retired middle distance runner for Morocco, won two gold medals for Morocco at the Athletics at the 2004 Summer Olympics.
+Hicham El Guerrouj, a middle distance runner, won two gold medals for Morocco at the Athletics at the 2004 Summer Olympics.

 Association football has historically been particularly popular amongst persons of African descent and is Morocco's most popular sport.
-Other popular sports include: athletics, Futsal, basketball, boxing, golf, netball, swimming, surfing and tennis.
+Other popular sports include athletics, Futsal, basketball, boxing, golf, netball, swimming, surfing and tennis.

 Ministry of Youth and Sports

 The Moroccan Ministry of Youth and Sports was founded in August 1964 and houses all the sporting federations in the country.
 Despite the Ministry's mission to engage young people in sporting opportunities, many Moroccan athletes denounce the institution as not giving young Moroccans enough sponsorship or opportunities to play sports professionally.

 Host of events

 Morocco will host the FIFA World Cup in 2030 with Portugal and Spain to be the first by more than one continent to host the tournament which Morocco finally won the right having failed five times.
 It will be the first time that Morocco has hosted it, the second country in African after 2010 in South Africa, the second Arab country after Qatar in 2022 and the first in North Africa.

 Morocco hosted the 2019 African Games in Rabat; it was the first time that the country hosted the event.
 It was the largest African Games ever and the largest sporting event to be hosted by Morocco.

 In 2019, it was announced that Morocco would host the inaugural African Para Games in Rabat in January 2020. however, due to poor relations between the Africa Paralympic Committee and the country's authorities, Morocco withdrew and the event took place in Cairo, Egypt.

 Morocco has hosted many international events such as the 1988 African Cup of Nations, 2013 FIFA Club World Cup, 2014 FIFA Club World Cup, 2018 African Nations Championship, 2022 Women's Africa Cup of Nations, 2022 FIFA Club World Cup, 2024 Women's Africa Cup of Nations and the 2025 Africa Cup of Nations.
 Most of the events hosted are football related since it is the most popular sport in the country.